dhisana-ai/gtm-ai-tools/docs/utils_usage.md

 `extract_from_webpage.py` scrapes any webpage with Playwright and pulls out companies or leads mentioned on the page.
 Set your Brightdata proxy URL in `PROXY_URL` and a 2Captcha key in `TWO_CAPTCHA_API_KEY` to operate in stealth mode.
+The helper uses `playwright_stealth` 2.0's `Stealth` class to reduce detection.
 Provide the starting URL and use `--lead` or `--leads` to control how many leads are returned.
 You can run custom
 JavaScript on the initial page load, on each page load and for pagination by supplying natural language instructions with `--initial_actions`,